thomasameisel/VandyCSCTF/README.md

   - \_FLAG_(agents_for_users)
 - php file flag - website that saves an image, use php vulnerabilities to execute php that will show the flag
   - \_FLAG_(cannot_trust_files)
-- php file flag - website that saves an image and checks extension, must change magic number to upload file
+- php file flag check extension - website that saves an image and checks extension, must change magic number to upload file
   - \_FLAG_(magic_numbers_lie)
 - directory traversal - use directory traversal in order to access admin folder and download flag file
   - \_FLAG_(practice_round_1)